-Microbial control regimens that exclude chemical disinfection are not advised, particularly for pathogens of the plant vascular system.
-Although alternative practices are not available, a variety of alternative substances are presented in Evaluation Question #11.
+809 Microbial control regimens that exclude chemical disinfection are generally not advised, particularly for

+810 pathogens potentially present on animal skins and equipment surfaces.
+Although alternative practices are

+811 not available, a variety of alternative substances are presented in Evaluation Question #11.